dimitri-rebrikov/Master-Slave-Raspberry-Pi/README.md

 **IC2** does not invert the signal but is necessary for the delay circuit to implement fast flip after the R7 drains the voltage on the C2 below the reference voltage of 1 V

-**R2, C1** implement delay of 2 sec before the Raspberry Pi is powered again
+**R2, C1** implement delay of ~ 2 sec before the Raspberry Pi is powered again in case the power was not interrupted but rather the shutdown was initiated over the command line.

-**R7, C2** implement delay of 20 sec between the main power los and the shutdown signal to the Raspberry Pi
+**R7, C2** implement delay of ~ 40 sec between the main power los and the shutdown signal to the Raspberry Pi.
+This long period of time is necessary for the case the power supply is turned off immediately after being turned on, so the shutdown signal will be issued after the Pi's OS finished initialization and is able to react to the shutdown signal.

 **R3, R6** are for current limiting